Back to all guides

 Example: a small edge flip labeled "idea" opens to the line "make a page about the blue cup."
 It is part tab, part note, part future prompt.

-If the tab feels too loud, cut it shorter instead of decorating it more.
+If the tab feels too loud, remove the loose tab, place it on a cutting mat, and shorten it before reattaching.
 A useful edge tab should be visible to your thumb, not louder than the page it is helping you find.

 If the page is simple, let it stay simple.
 One moving piece is enough to make the spread feel alive.

-- Choose the paper.
-Use one memo, sticky note, receipt scrap, or trimmed scrap that is lighter than the journal page.
+2. Choose the paper.
+Use one memo, sticky note, receipt strip, or clean trimmed scrap that is lighter than the journal page.

 Then stop.
 The first finished flip should feel almost too simple.
 That is the point: one small moving piece teaches your hand where the next one can go.